thomasloupe/Slackord/README.md

 # Running Slackord
 1. Run Slackord.
 1. Click `Set Bot Token` and paste the copied token into the popup text field.
 Slackord will remember your token if you close it.
-1. Click `Connect` press to connect the bot to your server.
+1. Click `Connect` to connect the bot to your server.
 1. Click `Import JSON` and select the Slack JSON chat history root folder.
-1. Once parsing has completed, visit any Discord channel you wish to updates from Slack chat history to and type `/slackord` (case insensitive).
-Messages will begin posting.
+1. Once parsing has completed, visit any Discord channel you wish and type `/slackord` (case insensitive).
+Messages will begin posting and the progress bar will update as messages are sent.

 # Important: Please Read!
 1. If you need help, please feel free to join the Discord community listed at the top of this page, or open a new issue if it doesn't already exist.